nus-cs2113-AY2425S1/ip/docs/README.md

 Melchizedek is a chatbot that manages your tasks.

 ## Getting the list of commands:`help`
-Get a full list of available commands.
+Get the full list of available commands.

 Example:`help`